jdhao/blog_source/cpp_container_cheatsheet.md

 ---
-title: "Cpp Container/Adapter and Common Structure CheatSheet"
+title: "A CheatSheet of C++ Container/Adapter and Common Structure"
 date: 2021-07-04 19:02:50+0800
 tags: [C++]
 categories: [Note]
 ---

 I use Python in my work, and rarely need C++.
-So I need to compile this C++ cheatsheet for common STL containers/adapters just in case I need them.
+So I need to compile this C++ cheatsheet for common STL containers/adapters, just in case I need them.

 <!--more-->